grothered/cross_section_codes/README.txt

 OUTSTANDING ISSUES
 1) Set up boundary conditions to accommodate sub and super critical flow
     - Then add in the Zoppou Roberts hydraulic jump test
-2) Allow specification of Criver timeseries
-    - Important to allow testing